You can report someone to HM Revenue and Customs (HMRC) if you think they’re committing VAT fraud - you don’t have to give your name.

-You can report VAT fraud online or by telephone.
+You can report VAT fraud online.

 For your own safety, don’t:

 - try to find out more about the fraud

 - encourage anyone to commit a crime so you can get more information

 If you know about or suspect VAT fraud and don’t report it, you may have to pay the tax yourself.

 VAT fraud is a type of tax evasion.
 It happens when a business doesn’t charge VAT when they should, or charges you VAT but doesn’t pay it to HMRC.
 They might:

 - ask you to pay cash to avoid paying VAT on a sale or job